duolinwang/BFDCA/README.md

 #(1) information for DC gene nodes, including module assignment and weight assignment.
 #(2) information for DC gene pairs, including a full network built based on DC modules.
 #the essential links among genes represented by a union of First and Second Minimal Spanning Tree (MST2) will be outputed into file "MST2.txt" specified by argument mst2file.
 #Other arguments and details can be found in manual of BFDCA.
+You can also run ?BF_output_networks to see the helps.

 write.table(bfoutput$genegroups,file="gene_groups.txt",append=FALSE,row.names=FALSE,col.names=TRUE,quote=FALSE,sep="\t");
 #output the DC gene nodes with information of DC modules into "gene_groups.txt".